dericko/dericko.github.io/zabout.md

 Here's what I've been up to lately:

+Current classes...

+- Fiction Writing (ENGL112)

+- Automata+Computability (CIS262)

+- Unix/Linux Skills (CIS191)

+- Data Structures+Algorithms (CIS121)

+- Spoken Chinese (CHIN371)

+- Guitar (MUSC005)

+Current Projects...

+- Roommates iOS app (communication + payments)

 __2014__

-_Teaching Assistant_ - CIS120: Programming Languages and Techniques I
+_Teaching Assistant_ - CIS120: Programming Languages and Techniques (current)

-> This fall, I'll be co-leading weekly recitations of 20 students.
-I hope to learn new ways of approaching problems by guiding others and by working with a brilliant team of TAs.
-It's gonna be a blast!
+> Lead weekly recitations of 20 students on topics from OCaml/functional programming, program design in Java, and test-driven development.
+Part of an awesome team of undergrad TAs.

 _iOS Software Engineer Intern_ - Capvision Partners, Shanghai, China

-> I'm currently writing an iOS app to help industry experts read and share  news that matters in an multi-functional app that keeps members up-to-date with new events, projects, and opportunities.
-I'm currently finishing up the networking, and onboarding the next developer who will bring the app to launch later in 2014
+> Wrote an iOS app to help industry experts read and share news that matters in an app that keeps members up-to-date with events, projects, and project opportunities.
+Finished the summer by onboarding the next developer with a planned launch by the end of 2014

-> Over the past two months, I've collaborated with all-Chinese Marketing, Design, and IT team to lay out and develop this app
+> For ten weeks, I collaborated with all-Chinese Marketing, Design, and IT team to lay out and develop the platform

-> I've designed and implemented a networking client backed by Core Data and Restkit to persist JSON responses to a locally stored SQLite database, and am currently working with the PHP guys to specify a RESTful API for the client.
+> Implemented a networking client backed by Core Data and Restkit to persist JSON responses to a locally stored SQLite database, worked with networking guys to specify RESTful API for the client.

-> In the process, I've made some awesome friends, learned the best songs for Chinese karaoke, and really upped my badminton game
+> In the process, I made some awesome friends, learned the best songs for Chinese karaoke, and really upped my badminton game

 _Treasurer_ - oikos Penn